tskrio/seedling/README.md

 ### Configure a PostgresDB

-1. Goto [Railway] and provision a PostgreSQL project.
+1. Provision a PostgreSQL project.
 2. Click on PostgreSQL, then Connect.
 3. Copy the Postgres Connection URL